sgoel97/blog/content/blog/quant-interview/index.md

 #### Leveraging an Offer

 If you receive an offer, make sure to let everybody you're interviewing with know.
 The same goes with final rounds for any well-known company.
-This makes it seem as if you're in high demand, and will be seen as a positive when firms are making their final hiring decision.
+This makes it seem as if you're in high demand, and will be seen as a positive signal when firms are making their final hiring decision.

 #### Community